makoshark2001/trading-bot-core/DEVELOPMENT_GUIDE.md

 - **KAS** (Kaspa)
 - **SAL** (SalmonSwap)

-Runtime pairs managed via API - can be any valid cryptocurrency pairs.
+Runtime pairs managed via API - can be any valid cryptocurrency pairs available on Xeggex.

 ### **Technical Indicators** (11 Total)
 All indicators provide: